dvanderelst-classes/python-class/README.md

 + Part 2: 70% of your grade will be earned by analysing data, creating posters and presenting them.
 You will be peer graded.

-## Course package
+## PyClass package

-For some parts of the course, we will be using a Python package I wrote for this course.
-This package can be downloaded here:  https://github.uc.edu/vanderdt/Course
+For some parts of the class, we might use a Python package I wrote providing some functions.
+This package is called ```PyClass```.
+You can find this on also the GitHub.

-We will be using the pyboard, based on the [Micro Maestro 6](https://www.pololu.com/product/1350).
-Most computers do not require a driver to be installed.
-However, if needed, the driver can be found here: https://www.pololu.com/docs/0J40/3.a

 ## Anaconda

-In this course, we use the Anaconda Python distribution.
+In this class, we use the Anaconda Python distribution.
 This is a version of Python that comes with many scientific modules included.
 Also, it comes with a package manager that allows installing additional packages more easily. https://anaconda.org/.
 You do not need to make an account to download/use Anaconda.
 Head over to the download page at https://www.anaconda.com/download/.

 Some helpful resources on Anaconda: